Can A Faulty Thermostat Cause A Furnace To Short Cycle?

 It would be better to wait for a few hours before switching on the AC.

-What Is An Ideal Nighttime Temperature For Air Conditioning?
+What Is the Ideal Nighttime Temperature for Your Air Conditioner?

 A good night’s sleep can provide numerous health benefits to your body, skin, and nervous system.
 Setting a pleasant room temperature is one of the techniques to have a better night’s sleep.
 According to the Department of Energy, when people are at home and need cooling, 78° Fahrenheit is the perfect spot for air conditioners to balance energy savings and comfort.